 During the 2007-2008 academic year, Peter began working on the development of the PBBA program.
 He served for 2 years as the Director for Curriculum and Assessment in the program.

-Beginning in the 2008 academic year he began serving as the Director of the Learning Coalition, a new position in which he facilitates educational development for staff and faculty at Westminster College.Starting 2009-2010, Peter is working full time as the Director of the Learning Coalition.
+Beginning in the 2008 academic year he began serving as the Director of the Learning Coalition, a new position in which he facilitated educational development for staff and faculty at Westminster College.He continued full time as the Director of the Learning Coalition until June 2014.